Capitalism in America

 Shortlisted for the 2018 Financial Times and McKinsey Business Book of the Year Award, Capitalism in America received generally positive reviews from critics.
 It was applauded for its engaging and accessible writing style but critiqued for its one-sidedness.

 Background

 At age 92, Alan Greenspan co-wrote Capitalism in America during a period of economic recovery, growing deficits, rising costs of entitlement programs, inflation, populism, and China's growing economic dominance.
-During his tenure as the Federal Reserve chair, Greenspan preceded over a period of economic prosperity and was seen as a "rock star" by investors, politicians, and other central bankers, but his reputation worsened following the global financial crisis.
+During his tenure as the Federal Reserve chair, Greenspan preceded over a period of economic prosperity and was seen as a "rock star" by investors, politicians, and other central bankers, but his reputation worsened following the 2008 financial crisis.
 Adrian Wooldridge is the political editor at The Economist and author of nine previous books.
 He previously wrote the Schumpeter column and currently writes the Bagehot column at The Economist.
 The book was written during a time where capitalism was viewed unfavorably among American millennials.